verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-webp.md

 />
 ```

-Note that we're using the `img` HTML tag and not the `picture` tag, since the latter is not necessary in this case.
-I'll dig into the `picture` tag use cases [down belos](#picture-tag-use-cases).
+We're using the `img` HTML tag and not the `picture` tag, since the latter is not necessary in this case.
+I'll dig into the `picture` tag use cases [down below](#picture-tag-use-cases).

 #### But hey, what about Internet Explorer?

-It's true, Internet Explorer doesn't support responsive images, but given that only its latest version stuck around and it's slowly disappearing from our radars (in the websites we manage, its share is around 4%), I'd suggest NOT to use a responsive images polyfill for it, and just rely on the image specified in the `src` (or `data-src`) attribute instead.
+It's true, Internet Explorer does not support responsive images, but given that only its latest version stuck around and it's slowly disappearing from our radars (in the websites we manage, its share is around 4%), I'd suggest NOT to use a responsive images polyfill for it, and just rely on the image specified in the `src` (or `data-src`) attribute instead.

 ### Script inclusion